Cannabis and Alzheimer’s Treatment

 Through Sir Reynold’s research on weed and Alzheimer’s, he determined that cannabis decreased the effect of sundowning.
 He recognized the benefits of medical marijuana for mental health, which we are still exploring today.

 “I have found nothing comparable in utility to a moderate dose of Indian hemp given at bedtime.
-It has been absolutely effective for months and indeed years, without any increase in the dose.” – Sir Reynolds
+It has been effective for months and years, without any increase in the dose.” – Sir Reynolds.

-AD usually begins by attacking the brain’s hippocampus, which is a critical brain region for memory processing.
-The 3 hallmark characteristics of the Alzheimer’s brain include:
+To understand the benefits of marijuana for Alzheimer’s patients, it’s helpful to know how the disease works.
+Alzheimer’s disease usually begins by attacking the brain’s hippocampus, a critical brain region for memory processing.
+The three hallmark characteristics of the Alzheimer’s brain include:

 - The buildup of amyloid-ß (Aß) plaques

 - Tangles of fibers inside brain cells called neurofibrillary tangles

 - The activation of support cells in the brain called microglia

 Over time, neurofibrillary tangles from degenerated axons (the long projections from nerves that transmit electrical impulses) form webs.
 These dense misfolded webs form at the junction of nerves called synapses, preventing communication between nerves.
 This reduces the amount of available acetylcholine, the neurotransmitter chronically deficient in Alzheimer’s.